Bankruptcy Terms Defined

 Some debts cannot be eliminated with bankruptcy and you will need to keep paying them; these are called non-dischargeable debt.
-Common examples of these debts include many types of tax payments, government fines or fees, alimony and child support, student loans, and overpaid unemployment and social security.
+Common examples of these debts include many types of tax payments, government fines or fees, alimony and child support, student loans, and overpaid unemployment.
 Other than these, pretty much all other debt can be canceled through bankruptcy.
 Filing Chapter 13 is a very good option for paying off non-dischargeable debt at a more manageable payment scale.

 Priority debt, namely taxes, is the kind of debt that gets paid back first after bankruptcy, whether by your trustee with surrendered property (for Chapter 7 filings) or as part of your monthly payments (as with Chapter 13).
 Before any other unsecured debt can be repaid, priority debt must first be fulfilled.